-–The BIBS/NPNI New Frontiers Fund is open to all brain scientists at Brown and its affiliated hospitals.
+Eligibility –The BIBS/NPNI New Frontiers Awards are open to all brain scientists at Brown and its affiliated hospitals.
 Each application must include co-principal investigators whose primary appointments are in different academic departments.
 One co-PI must be campus-based and the other must be hospital-based.

-No faculty members can be a co-PI on more than one active award simultaneously.
+No one can be co-PI on more than one active award simultaneously.
 Therefore, those with active New Frontiers Awards are not eligible to apply for a second award.

 Funds cannot be used for: